Metric-induced non-Hermitian physics: Calculation of the local density of states (LDOS)

 To calculate the local density of states (LDOS) of a given lattice Hamiltonian with real energy spectrum as a function of energy, space, and time, one can first diagonalize the Hamiltonian in position basis and then calculate the LDOS via

 where $E_j(t)$ is the $j$-th energy eigenvalue and $\ket{\psi_j(t)}$ the corresponding eigenstate at time $t$, $\hat{x}$ the position operator, and where the delta function is approximated by

 by taking a conveniently small $\Gamma\to0^+$.
 For time-dependent Hamiltonians, the LDOS describes the adiabatic evolution of the spectra in time.
-These equations apply to Hamiltonians with real energy eigenvalues, i.e., hermitian or pseudohermitian Hamiltonians with unbroken $\mathcal{PT}$-symmetry.
-The results for the Rindler metric [\cref{eq:rindlermetric}] and de~Sitter and anti-de~Sitter metrics [\cref{eq:desittermetrics}] are shown in \cref{fig:LDOS1}.
+These equations apply to Hamiltonians with real energy eigenvalues, i.e., Hermitian or pseudo-Hermitian Hamiltonians with unbroken $\mathcal{PT}$-symmetry.